 All of this goes into what is commonly called art therapy.
 This practice that consists of addressing ailments with music is being used in hospitals more and more.

 It has been said that music eases physical pain by directly interfering with the neuron receptors.
 In hospitals, art therapy is most often used with patients before and after surgery.

 "Its impact is huge.
 It can even give us goosebumps.
 The sensation is the result of the release of endorphins that act as painkillers." — Pierre Lemarquis, Neurologist

 With people suffering from Alzheimer's, learning to play music, and in particular the piano, provides memory support.
 Many cases have shown the importance of musical practice in terms of memory retention.
 Like, for example, a 101-year old pianist who couldn't remember his family but could play more than 400 songs on the piano.

-Whether you take piano lessons for a year or for your entire life, your goals won’t be the same as your neighbor’s.
+Whether you take piano lessons for a year or for your entire life, your piano goals won't be the same as your neighbor's.

 While your music teacher's main goal is obviously to help you make progress, he or she won't take the same approach with each student.

 Some will want to learn Chopin's entire repertory, while others will simply want to learn the main chords in order to get themselves going with musical improvisation.

 No matter how, whether it's in a conservatory or in your living room, your teacher will be your guide.
 His or her goal is to get to know you in order to help you reach your goal.
 He or she will know your strong points as well as your weakness, all in order to help you progress.